Optimization Problems for Machine Learning: A Survey: Classification

 \section{Classification}

-\JSrev{The task of classifying data is to decide the class membership of an unknown data item $x$ based on the training dataset $(X,y)$ where each $x_i$ has a known class membership $y_i$.} A recent comparison of machine learning techniques for binary clasification is found in \cite{BAUMANN20191041}.
-This section reviews the common classification approaches that include logistic regression, linear discriminant analysis, decision trees, and support vector machines.
+\JSrev{The task of classifying data is to decide the class membership of an \revtwoCG{unlabeled} data item $x$ based on the training dataset $(X,y)$ where each $x_i$ has a known class membership $y_i$.} A recent comparison of machine learning techniques for binary classification is found in \cite{BAUMANN20191041}. \revtwoCG{This section reviews the common binary and multiclass classification approaches} that include logistic regression, linear discriminant analysis, decision trees, and support vector machines.